karlkfi/kpt-config-sync/docs/user_guide.md

 ## Set Up

-There's a one-time set up required to set up Stolos components described in this section.
+There's a one-time set up required to set up Nomos components described in this section.
 The user running these commands should have a cluster-admin rolebinding.

 ### Cluster Requirements

-In order to run Stolos components, the cluster has to meet these requirements:
+In order to run Nomos components, the cluster has to meet these requirements:

 <table>